When Should You Seek Treatment for Sports-Related Pain?

 - Knee pain caused by a common strain or sprain to a meniscus or anterior cruciate ligament (ACL) and runners knee

-- Back, neck & spin pain resulting from a herniated or bulging disc, spinal compression fractures or trauma
+- Back, neck & spine pain resulting from a herniated or bulging disc, spinal compression fractures or trauma

 - Golfer’s or Tennis Elbow, Back Pain

-- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciiitis, Stress Fracture, Heel & Arch Pain
+- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciitis, Stress Fracture, Heel & Arch Pain

 - Shoulder pain, whether caused by a torn or inflamed rotator cuff, dislocation or bursitis